etalab/plan-ogp-2015-2017/en/open-public-administration/citizens-empowerment/commitment-19.md

 ### Stakes

-School are opening themselves to contributions from citizens to provide their support to the transmission of the Republic’s values alongside public officials.
+School are opening themselves to contributions from citizens to provide their support to the transmission of the Republic's values alongside public officials.
 This gives young volunteers for civic service an opportunity to participate in motivating and training actions amongst children and young people.

 ### Context & Aim